parsiya/looking-glass/README.md

 database.
 You can query this data to discover endpoints, data, and anything you might have missed.

-The extension uses the Montoya APIs.
+The extension uses Burp's Montoya APIs.
 It's incompatible with older versions of Burp that don't use support this API.

 ## Quick Start